stemmlerjs/univjobs-front-static/src/pages/blog/3-tips-that-ensure-you-will-get-to-the-interview.md

 ---
 templateKey: blog-post
-title: 3 Tips That Ensure You Will Get To The Interview
+title: 3 Survival Tips That Ensure You Will Get To The Interview
 author: Charles Javelona
 date: '2018-06-16T21:15:49-04:00'
 description: >-